 We'll pay your pension directly into your bank account.
 If you change bank details, it's vital you let us know in plenty of time.
 You can do this by logging in to the portal at btps.co.uk.
-If you wish to have your pension paid into an overseas bank account, you can download a Western Union overseas bank mandate from the portal specifying the relevant country.
+If you wish to have your pension paid into an overseas bank account, you can download an international payment form from our website or portal, specifying the relevant country.
+Make sure you tell us which currency you want your pension paid into and remember, payments to overseas accounts may arrive up to 5 working days after the payment date.